 Counterfeit FMCG products pose serious risks to consumers.
 These may be categorised under two factors.

 Counterfeit products are often produced using substandard materials and may not meet safety and regulatory standards.
 Fake food and beverages can contain harmful ingredients, posing health risks to consumers.
 Counterfeit personal care products, such as cosmetics and toiletries, can contain harmful substances that can cause skin reactions, allergies and other health issues.
-Moreover, fake household products and cleaning agents can be ineffective or even dangerous, leading to accidents or damage to property.
+Moreover, fake household products and cleaning agents can be ineffective or even dangerous, leading to accidents or property damage.

 Impact on Businesses